Elizabethan era: Sports

 There were many different types of Elizabethan sports and entertainment.
 Animal sports included bear and bull baiting, dog fighting and cock fighting.

-The rich enjoyed tennis, fencing, and jousting.
+The rich enjoyed tennis, fencing, jousting, and running at the ring.
 Hunting was strictly limited to the upper class.
 They favoured their packs of dogs and hounds trained to chase foxes, hares and boars.
 The rich also enjoyed hunting small game and birds with hawks, known as falconry.

 Jousting

 Jousting was an upscale, very expensive sport where warriors on horseback raced toward each other in full armor trying to use their lance to knock the other off his horse.
 It was a violent sport--King Henry II of France was killed in a tournament in 1559, as were many lesser men.
 King Henry VIII was a champion; he finally retired from the lists after a hard fall left him unconscious for hours.

 Other sports included archery, bowling, hammer-throwing, quarter-staff contests, troco, quoits, skittles, wrestling and mob football.